MailTape/MailTape-v1/_posts/2018-10-21-Mary-Lattimore.md

 _Sanjay_: **"**Taken from Mary Lattimore's latest LP, [Hundreds of Days](https://marylattimoreharpist.bandcamp.com/album/hundreds-of-days), this track conjures up positive images of the natural world for me.
 It’s instantly soothing and hushed, with an inviting glassy rush of synth pads and strings.
 Subtle and hymn-like.**"**

 ## Áine O'Dwyer – Tremor
 _Sanjay_: **"**A muted piano improvisation from another harpist, [Áine O'Dwyer](https://soundcloud.com/aine-o-dwyer).
 Listening to it makes everything slow down for me.
-In her own words, "it still sits in my parents' sitting room and each time I visit them, I spend some time catching up with my old friend".**"**
+In her own words, "[the piano] still sits in my parents' sitting room and each time I visit them, I spend some time catching up with my old friend".**"**

 ## Orla Wren – The Cup Of Remembered Things (w/ Aaron Martin & Isnaj Dui)
 _Sanjay_: **"**Included as the bonus track on [The Blizzard That Birthed Her](https://aaronmartin.bandcamp.com/album/the-blizzard-that-birthed-her), 'The Cup Of Remembered Things' uses eerie found sounds and the occasional ethereal vocal sample to a calming effect.**"**